anguslcc/design-pattern/README.md

 Factory Method pattern provides an interface for creating objects in a superclass, allowing subclasses to determine which classes to instantiate based on their own specific logic.
 For a sample code implementation, please click [here](src/main/java/com/pattern/factorymethod).

 ### 2.3.1  When to Use
-- Use the Factory Method pattern in addition to the basic Factory pattern when subclass creation requires additional logic not covered by a simple factory.
+- Use the Factory Method pattern in addition to the Simple Factory pattern when subclass creation requires additional logic not covered by a simple factory.

 ### 2.3.2  Real-Life Examples
 **[Persistence](https://javadoc.io/doc/jakarta.persistence/jakarta.persistence-api/latest/jakarta.persistence/jakarta/persistence/Persistence.html)**